 If a body wants to give foreign aid and wants the leader to make political reforms in the favor of the public, they have to condition the aid on the reform.
 Otherwise, aid given before a reform helps the leader fund rewards for his coalition, and is more likely to prevent these reforms rather than incentivize them.

 Selectorate theory suggests that to be effective at improving the lives of residents, foreign aid should be conditional on prior political reforms, especially ones that hurt political survival.
 The aid should be transferred to independent organizations and administered by them, without interference by the recipient government.
-Evaluation the success of aid should focus on outcomes, and not just how much aid was given.
+Evaluation of the success of aid should focus on outcomes, and not just how much aid was given.
 More aid should be given to those who demonstrate effective use of it.

 But wait, what reason do leaders even have in providing foreign aid to other countries according to the model?
 Foreign aid is part of foreign policy, which is discussed later, and can influence the policy of the receiving country.
 That influence can be a public good if it aligns with the interests of the citizens.